Fully distribution-free center-outward rank tests for multiple-output regression and MANOVA: Introduction

-{\bf Outline of the paper} The paper is organized as follows.
-Section 2 briefly describes the main tools to be used: center-outward distribution and quantile functions (Section 2.1) and their empirical counterparts, the center-outward ranks and signs (Section 2.2).
+The paper is organized as follows.
+Section 2 briefly describes the main tools to be used: center-outward distribution and quantile functions (Section~2.1) and their empirical counterparts, the center-outward ranks and signs (Section 2.2).
 The main properties of these concepts are summarized in Section 2.3 (Proposition 2.1); their invariance/equivariance properties are established in Proposition 2.2.
-Section 3 is entirely devoted to the key results of this paper, which extend and generalize the classical approach by H\' ajek and \v Sid\' ak~(1967): a H\' ajek type asymptotic representation for multivariate center-outward linear rank statistics (Section~3.2) and the resulting asymptotic normality result (Section~3.3).
+Section 3 is entirely devoted to the key theoretical results of this paper, which extend and generalize the classical approach by H\' ajek and \v Sid\' ak~(1967): a H\' ajek-type asymptotic representation for multivariate center-outward linear rank statistics and the resulting asymptotic normality result.
 Section 4.1 describes the multiple-output regression model to be considered throughout, which contains, as particular cases, the two-sample location and MANOVA models, of obvious practical importance.
 Local asymptotic normality is established in Section~4.2 for this model under general error densities (Proposition~4.1) and, for the purpose of future comparisons, for the particular case of elliptical distributions (Proposition~4.2).
-The center-outward tests we are proposing are described in Section~5.2, along with (Corollary~5.2) their local asymptotic optimality properties.
-Due to their importance in applications, the particular cases of the hypothesis of equal locations in the two-sample problem and the hypothesis of no treatment effect in MANOVA are considered in Section~5.3.
+The center-outward rank tests we are proposing are described in Section~5.2, along with (Corollary~5.2) their local asymptotic optimality properties.
+Due to their importance in applications, the particular cases of the hypotheses of equal locations in the two-sample problem and no treatment effect in MANOVA are considered in Section~5.3.
 Sections~6.1 and~6.2 propose some simple choices of score functions, extending the classical median-test-score (based on center-outward signs only), Wilcoxon, and van der Waerden (normal-score) tests.
 Section~6.3 discusses affine invariance issues.
-Section 7 is devoted to a numerical exploration of the finite-sample performance of our rank tests which appear to outperform their competitors in non-elliptical situations while performing equally well under ellipticity.
-Section~7.3 presents an application to a four-dimensional real dataset of (highly non-elliptical) archeological observations from three excavation sites in present-day Israel.
-While traditional MANOVA methods cannot reject the hypothesis of no treatment effect, our fully distribution-free center-outward rank-based test rejects it quite significantly.
+Section~7 is devoted to a Monte Carlo exploration, in dimension $d=2$, of the finite-sample performance of our rank tests which appear to outperform their competitors in non-elliptical situations while performing equally well under ellipticity.
+Section~7.3 presents an archaeological MANOVA application in dimension~$d=4$; while traditional MANOVA methods cannot reject the hypothesis of no treatment effect, our fully distribution-free center-outward rank-based test rejects it quite significantly, which might lead to revising some of the conclusions \citep{data-source} on Middle-East economic exchanges between Egypt and Syro-Palestine in the {B}yzantine-{I}slamic transition period.
+All proofs are concentrated in an online appendix where we also provide simulations in~dimension~$d=6$.